Bertuccia93/Sales/README.md

 3. Navigate to the project directory using the terminal.

-4. Run the script by executing the following command: ``` node script.js
+4. Run the script by executing the following command:
+    ```bash
+    node script.js
     ```